bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 {% endhighlight %}

 You see what we did here is extend the `create` method available for the `Video` class and *not* for the `Image` model.
-What we want to do be able to do is create an instance of one of our classes without having to specify the `type` value.
+What we want is to be able to create an instance of one of our classes without having to specify the `type` value.
 Since the default value for the base model is `image`, we don't need to specify a `create` method for `Image` instances - they're the default.